Hey, Hey, Rise Up!: Reception

+Based on downloads and sales in its first two days, "Hey, Hey, Rise Up!" appeared on the midweek UK Singles Chart at number 5.
+It debuted at number 49 on the final chart.

-The journalist Mark Savage of BBC News praised the song, saying that it was "built around a spine-tingling refrain" by Khlyvnyuk.
-Khlyvnyuk said the song was "fabulous" and thanked Pink Floyd for their efforts.
-Some fans felt that it was improper for the group to release music as Pink Floyd without the keyboardist Richard Wright, who died in 2008, or the bassist and songwriter Roger Waters, who left in 1985.
+The journalist Mark Savage of BBC News praised the "spine-tingling refrain" by Khlyvnyuk.
+Khlyvnyuk said the song was "fabulous" and thanked Pink Floyd.
+Some fans felt it was improper for the group to release music as Pink Floyd without the keyboardist Richard Wright, who died in 2008, or Waters, who left in 1985.
 The Classic Rock journalist Fraser Lewry disagreed, writing: "When thousands have been killed and millions have fled their homes, moaning about the absence of a band member [Waters] who left 37 years ago is churlish at best.
 At worst, it's contemptuous of the suffering."

-Waters was critical of the song, saying it "lacked humanity" and constituted a "content-less waving of the blue and yellow flag" rather than an explicit call for the war to end.
-He said Russia's invasion of Ukraine was "probably the most provoked invasion ever" and refused to "see Russia from the current Russo-phobic perspective".
+Waters said the song "lacked humanity" and constituted a "content-less waving of the blue and yellow flag" rather than an explicit call for the war to end.
+He said Russia's invasion of Ukraine was "probably the most provoked invasion ever" and refused to "see Russia from the current Russophobic perspective".

-Commercial performance

-Based on downloads and sales in its first two days, the single appeared on the midweek UK Singles Chart at number 5.
-It debuted at number 49 on the final chart.